 Renewing your licence

-In 2012, Class A, B and C Field Safety Representatives (FSRs) must demonstrate their understanding of the current BC Electrical Code when they renew their certification.
+Class A, B and C Field Safety Representatives (FSRs) must demonstrate their understanding of the current BC Electrical Code when they renew their certification.
 For more information, please read the FSR Continuing Education and Certification Program.

 Changes to your licence